Assessment and Approvals of Prospective Adopters

 - 6.1.8 Adult children References - Usually adult child references are taken up in Stage Two, but there can be occasions when a Team Manager decides they should form part of Stage One; for example if an applicant is no longer in contact with their adult child.
 Adult children must always be contacted within an assessment and be interviewed by a social worker.

 - 6.1.9 Dog assessment – If applicant(s) own a dog, they must make arrangements to have the dog assessed in Stage One; Adoption Advisors will oversee this.
 It may be undertaken by a dog trainer or a dog behaviourist and is required before moving into Stage Two.
-Where applicant/s are struggling to identify someone to undertake this, OAWY may point them in the direction of Wendy Barratt email@example.com on 07551771342.
-She charges £80 for a comprehensive assessment and can supply a report to both applicant/s and OAWY within 24 hours.
-A dog questionnaire will be completed in Stage Two;
+A dog questionnaire will be completed in Stage Two.
+Referees will be asked about any dogs in the household;

 - 6.1.10 Previous Adoption or Fostering Agencies - Business Support will write to agencies where it has been disclosed that the applicants have applied to adopt or foster before.
 This may result in staff travelling to view files once we have heard back from the agency or agencies in question.